 1962 – On 6 August, Jamaica gains political independence from the UK, remaining a member and realm of the Commonwealth of Nations, with the Queen as head of state.

-The Jamaican courts comprise a five-level hierarchy, in ascending order:
+The Jamaican courts comprise a five-tier hierarchy, in ascending order:

-3. The Supreme Court – the superior court in Admiralty, Family, Civil, Commercial, Criminal, Family and Succession cases.
-Has both appellate and original jurisdiction.
+3. The Supreme Court of Jamaica.
+The Supreme Court is the highest first instance court and a superior court of record.
+The Superior Court has jurisdiction in Admiralty, Family, Civil, Commercial, Criminal, Family and Succession cases.
 Appeals go to the Court of Appeal.

-4. The Court of Appeal – established by the constitution of 1962.
-Can confirm, vary or overturn previous decisions of the magistrate courts or the Supreme Court.
+4. The Court of Appeal.
+The Court if Appeal was established by the constitution of 1962 and is the court to which all appeals are first referred.
+The Court may confirm, vary or overturn previous decisions of the first instance courts.

-5. The Judicial Committee of the Privy Council (JCPC) – hears appeals from the Court of Appeal.
+5. The Judicial Committee of the Privy Council (JCPC).
+The JCPC hears appeals from the Court of Appeal.
 As a Commonwealth Realm, the JCPC remains the final court of appeal in Jamaica, and sits in the UK.
-Only matters which are considered of a very high public importance are heard here.
+Only matters which are considered of a very high public importance, or cases of a certain monetary value are heard here.

 The Caribbean Court of Justice

 There have been signs that the Caribbean Court of Justice, the highest judicial body of CARICOM, may replace the JCPC as the final court of appeal, but as of February 2022, this has not happened.